Skip to main content

 CGE Modeling for Regulatory Analysis

-In 2015, the EPA formed a Science Advisory Board (SAB) panel to explore the use of general equilibrium approaches, and more specifically computable general equilibrium models, to prospectively evaluate the costs, benefits, and economic impacts of environmental regulation.
-The EPA-authored white papers and memos that informed this SAB process can be accessed here.
-The SAB issued final report in 2017 and affirmed the value of CGE models to capture important interactions between markets when there are both significant cross-price effects and distortions in those markets, as a complement to the detailed analysis that the EPA typically conducts for its rulemakings.
+In 2015, EPA formed a Science Advisory Board (SAB) panel to explore the use of general equilibrium approaches, and more specifically computable general equilibrium models, to prospectively evaluate the costs, benefits, and economic impacts of environmental regulation.
+The EPA-authored white papers and memos that informed this SAB process.
+The SAB issued its final report in 2017 and affirmed the value of CGE models to capture important interactions between markets when there are both significant cross-price effects and distortions in those markets, as a complement to the detailed analysis that EPA typically conducts for its rulemakings.

 The SAGE CGE Model